riseupnet/riseup_help/README.md

 * `@toc` -- If set to `false`, don't include a table of contents when rendering the file.
 This only applies to .text and .md files.
 * `@layout` -- Manually set the layout template to use for rendering this page.
+* `@this.alias` -- An alternate url path (or paths if the value is an array) where this page should be available.

 Tracking pages that need translating
 --------------------------------------------